matsuand/docs.docker.jp/compose/aspnet-mssql-compose.md

     exec $run_cmd
     ```

+    {% comment %}
+    This script restores the database after it starts up, and then runs
+    the application.
+This allows some time for the SQL Server database image to
+    start up.
+    {% endcomment %}
     This script restores the database after it starts up, and then runs
     the application.
 This allows some time for the SQL Server database image to
     start up.